 DESCRIPTION NO REQUIREMENTS Machinery MPO 9 Prohibit stream fording by machinery.
 Site reclamation MPO 10 Restore the banks and beds of watercourses affected by the work to their original condition (grain size, streambed profile, etc.) following dismantling of the temporary structures on all disturbed sites.
 MPO 11 Stabilize all reworked areas, particularly on side slopes, as the work is completed.
 If more time is required for permanent stabilization, erosion control measures must remain in place in order to prevent erosion and capture any eroded material.
 MPO 12 Restore ditches damaged by machinery (damage to gradient, embankment shoulders, etc.).
-MPO 13 Limit the installation of riprap along the banks of watercourses up to the natural high water mark (2-year return period), and revegetate the riparian buffer starting at the riprap boundary using recognized bioengineering techniques favouring overhanging shrub and herbaceous layers.
+MPO 13 Limit the use of riprap on the banks of the watercourses up to the natural high water mark (two-year return period), and replant the band along the river at the edge of the riprap using recognized vegetation engineering techniques that encourage overhanging shrub and grass.
 Replanting must be done as soon as possible after grading work is complete, with preference given to indigenous species.
 Cofferdam MPO 14 Give preference to the types of coffer-dams that minimize encroachment on fish habitat. installation MPO15 If the use of stone coffer-dams is justified, they must be constructed using clean granular material and a membrane must be installed to ensure that the structure is watertight.
 MPO 16 Before being returned to the river, water pumped outside the coffer-dams must be decanted or pumped into vegetation located over 15 metres from the river.
 MPO 17 Restrict encroachment to no more than one-third the width of the river, calculated from the natural high water mark.
 MPO 18 Recover any fish trapped in the coffer-dams and immediately return them to the aquatic environment to avoid fish mortality.
 Installation of MPO 19 Clean material must be used for the construction of a temporary jetty (including the surface of the jetty). temporary jetties MPO 20 Encroachment by the base of the temporary jetties must be limited to no more than one third of the width of the stream, calculated from the natural high water mark (HWM).
 MPO 21 Install a sediment collection mechanism on the downstream side of the temporary jetties during their installation and dismantling.
 The approaches used must take into account the stream flow of affected watercourses during the dismantling work.
 Diking and pumping of MPO 22 Before being returned to the river, dike water pumped from upstream to downstream must be decanted or pumped into vegetation more than 15 metres from the watercourse. water from MPO 23 Install a structure (e.g., screen) at the opening of the pumping hose to prevent intake of fish. upstream to downstream MPO 24 Direct the outlet of the pumping hose downstream to limit the risk of causing pockets of erosion to form along the shoreline.
-Dismantling of existing work MPO 25 Do not dispose of any debris, concrete waste or wet mortar in the aquatic environment.
+Dismantling of existing work MPO 25 Do not release any debris, concrete residues or damp mortar into the aquatic environment.
 Any debris that accidentally enters the water must be removed as quickly as possible.
-Temporary stream diversion MPO 26 The free passage of fish must be maintained in the temporary stream diversion channel.
-MPO 27 Construct a minimum-flow channel in the temporary diversion to allow preferential flow during low-flow periods.
+Temporary MPO 26 The free passage of fish must be maintained in the temporary stream diversion channel. stream diversion MPO 27 Construct a minimum-flow channel in the temporary diversion to allow preferential flow during low-flow periods.
 MPO 28 Ensure even, continuous placement of riprap on the banks and bed of the temporary stream diversion channel to properly seal the substrate and minimize interstitial flow through the rock.
 MPO 29 Ensure a smooth connection between the downstream end of the temporary diversion channel and the natural stream to limit the risk of causing pockets of erosion to form in the opposite bank.